rlongland/rlongland.github.io/_posts/2025-11-24-beaty-award.md

 Graduate student, Victor Beaty, attended the NSBP-NSHP joint annual conference, "Beyond Boundaries: Physics for the Future of Workforce & Research Development (P-FORWARD)".
 He presented his work in developing implantation methods for high-purity neon targets for measuring the $^{20}$Ne(d,p)$^{21}$Ne reaction, which is planned as one of our flagship experiments with the new tandem injector system.

+Victor's poster presentation won the presentation award for his work.
+Congratulations!
+This recognition is well-deserved!

 <figure>
 	<img src="/assets/images/news/Beaty-PosterAward.png" style="width:612px;">
 	<figcaption>Victor with his award!</figcaption>
 </figure>

-Congratulations to Victor!
-This recognition was well-deserved!

 <figure>
     <a href="/assets/images/news/20Ne-dp_Poster.pdf"><img src="/assets/images/news/Beaty-Poster.png" style="width:612px;"></a>